 Summer rain clouds = suM3rra!nclwdZ

-For sites that don’t allow the use of symbols, get creative with punctuation and capitalization.
 Be sure you don’t simply replace letters with numbers, as many code-breaking software programs scan for those simple tricks.
-And don’t use family names, birthdays, anniversaries, or common phrases from literature.
-The more nonsensical it appears to others, the better.
+And don’t use family names, birthdays, pet names, anniversaries or common phrases from literature.
+The more nonsensical it appears, the better.

 Give your memory a fighting chance

-If you want to harness the power of a memorization method backed by science, apply the PAO (Person-Action-Object) method to your password creation.
-With this method, you visualize a person, an action, and an object, then create a story for those images.
+If you want to harness the power of a memorization method backed by science, apply the PAO (Person-Action-Object) method to your password.
+With this method, visualize a person, an action, and an object, then create a story for those images.
 The more unusual, the better.
 For instance, if your words are:

 Action: cooking